-The Latest: Sen. Sanders to GOP: Talk immigration with Dems
+The Latest: McConnell opposes Trump on ending filibusters

 Pence spoke to troops in the Middle East as Democrats and Republicans in Congress show few signs of progress on negotiations to end the government shutdown.

-The vice president says President Donald Trump's administration will will not reopen negotiations "on illegal immigration" until Congress reopens the government and until soldiers and their families receive "the benefits and wages you've earned."
+The vice president says President Donald Trump's administration will not reopen negotiations "on illegal immigration" until Congress reopens the government and until soldiers and their families receive "the benefits and wages you've earned."

 Uniformed service members and law enforcement officers are among the essential government employees who will be working without pay until the federal government reopens.